firefinancialservices/slate/source/index.md

 The Fire API allows you to deeply integrate Fire Business Account features into your application or back-office systems.

-Currently the API provides read-only access to your profile and accounts.
-The full transaction API is under development and will provide complete control of your Business Account.
-Every endpoint has its own permission, and the API will integrate seamlessly with the Role-based Access controls that will be available in a future release.
+The API provides read access to your profile, accounts and transactions, event-driven notifications of activity on the account and payment initiation via batches.
+Each feature has it's own HTTP endpoint and every endpoint has its own permission.

 The API exposes 3 main areas of functionality: financial functions, service information and service configuration.

 ### Financial Functions
-These functions provide access to your account details, transactions, payee accounts etc.
+These functions provide access to your account details, transactions, payee accounts, payment initiation etc.

 ### Service Information
 These provide information about the fees and limits applied to your account.